Washington State Horse Park

 - Emergency Medical Technician(s) are required to be on site for certain organized activities, as agreed in advance with the EVENT SPONSOR.

 - If hazardous conditions occur, (e.g., lightning, heavy rain, ice, heavy wind, etc.) Horse Park has the right to postpone or cancel any activity or event.

 - Horse Park reserves the right to require immediate removal of a horse to an isolated location at owner’s expense if a horse is deemed by a licensed veterinarian to have, or be a carrier of, an infectious disease.

-- Horse Park, in cooperation with EVENT SPONSOR, may remove dangerous, disruptive or unlawful persons from Horse Park property; request the assistance of law enforcement officers in removal of such persons or in resolving other problematic situations, and request the assistance of emergency medical personnel, veterinarians or law enforcement officers to address any issues that come to the attention of the Horse Park.
+- Horse Park, in cooperation with EVENT SPONSOR, may remove dangerous, disruptive or unlawful persons from Horse Park property or vehicles improperly parked,request the assistance of law enforcement officers in removal of such persons or vehicles and to resolve other problematic situations, and request the assistance of emergency medical personnel, veterinarians or law enforcement officers to address any issues that come to the attention of the Horse Park.

 VEHICLES & PARKING RULES

-- All vehicles (including cars, trucks, trailers, vans, motor homes, RV’s and golf carts) must remain on gravel and be parked in designated areas and not on or in vegetation.
+- All vehicles (including cars, trucks, trailers, vans, motor homes, RV’s and golf carts) must be parked in designated areas and not on or in vegetation.

-- Hook-ups for trailers/camper/ RV’s include water and electrical, and in some cases sewer.
+- Hook-ups for trailers/camper/ RV’s include water and electrical, and in spots 2-15 sewer.
 Any vehicle parked in spaces supplied with these services is required to pay for a Hook-up space, whether plugged into utilities or not.

 EVENT SPONSOR shall take all steps that are reasonably necessary to enforce the above regulations.